 Gold Signet rings have proved themselves to be timeless pieces of jewellery, teeming with historical significance.
 They were primarily used to represent power and status, as well as being an impressive accessory and a useful tool.
-Traditionally, they were one of the few pieces of jewellery that was worn exclusively by men; recent trends, however, have seen women opt for these simple, chunky rings as well.
+Traditionally, they were one of the few pieces of jewellery that was worn exclusively by men; recent trends, however, have seen women opt for these simple, statement rings as well.

 Signet rings generally feature a large oval, shaped, flat surface.
 This surface is often ornamented with intaglio (a term encompassing incising or engraving), a family coat of arms, or a personal signature/ initials.
 Engraving is sometimes done directly onto the metal, or alternatively, onto a gemstone which will be set into the ring.
 Particular gemstones are preferable for this use, such as carnelian, sardonyx, and onyx.
 This is because signet rings often served a dual use as wax seals (the word ‘signet’ actually originates from the Latin “sigillum” or “seal”) and these gemstones are known for their anti-adhesive qualities.